zedeus/nitter/README.md

 potential IP-based tracking is important, but apart from using the legacy mobile version and a VPN, it's impossible.
 Using an instance of Nitter (hosted on a VPS for example), you can essentially browse Twitter without JavaScript, while retaining your privacy.
+In addition to respecting your privacy, Nitter is on average around 15 times lighter than Twitter, and in some cases serves pages faster.
 In the future a simple account system will be added that lets you follow Twitter users, allowing you to have a clean chronological timeline without needing a Twitter account.

 ## Screenshot